 Lisbon is often the first city tourists flock to when visiting Portugal.
 Understandably so considering it's the capital, is easy to get to with non-stop flights from around the world, offers several worthwhile day trips, and has some of the most popular sights and attractions in Portugal.

 While Porto was once overlooked, it's gained momentum in recent years.
 Porto is the entrance to the stunning Douro Valley wine region, is home to a famous bookshop Harry Potter fans will swoon over, offers an excellent hotel and restaurant scene, and boasts breathtaking views.

-Since you're researching Porto vs Lisbon, I'll assume you either don't have time to visit both cities or are trying to decide which place warrants more of your precious vacation days.
+Since you're researching Lisbon vs. Porto, I'll assume you either don't have time to visit both cities or are trying to decide which place warrants more of your precious vacation days.
 I get it!
 I was in the same position on my first trip to Portugal.

 Sadly, there wasn't much information comparing the two cities at the time and I left wishing I had flip flopped where I focused my time.
 I don't want you to make the same mistake.

-This post is meant to give an honest take on both cities and discuss which is best depending on what type of traveler you are and what kind of trip you're looking for.
-If you find yourself Googling Porto vs Lisbon…continue reading below so I can help steer you in the right direction.
+This post is meant to give an honest take on both Porto and Lisbon.
+I'll discuss which is best depending on what type of traveler you are and what kind of trip you're looking for.
+If you find yourself Googling Porto vs. Lisbon…continue reading below so I can help steer you in the right direction.